janosh/svelte-toc/readme.md

    pageBody: string | HTMLElement = `body`
    ```

    Which DOM node to use as the `MutationObserver` root node.
 This is usually the page's `<main>` tag or `<body>` element.
 All headings to list in the ToC should be children of this root node.
-Use the closest parent node containing all headings for efficiency.
+Use the closest parent node containing all headings for efficiency, especially if you have a lot of elements on the page that are on a separate branch of the DOM tree from the headings you want to list.

 1. ```ts
    title: string = `On this page`